jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 The two parts of the transformation and rendering comprise of:

 1.	- This is the transformation step and it uses cheatsheet-to-dita.xsl which requires an XSLT 2.0 compliant processor.
-	- I used the open source product Saxon from [Saxonica](http://www.saxonica.com/welcome/welcome.xml) which came included with the DITA-OT library.
+	- I used the open source product Saxon from [Saxonica](http://www.saxonica.com/welcome/welcome.xml) which came included with the DITA-OT 2.2.1 library.
 	- This file takes as input a collection on XML files (Eclipse cheat sheets) and creates multiple output files - a parent DITA Map and some associated tasks.
 	- The "output/debrief" and sub "dita" folder contains the dynamically created (transformed) DITA files from this step.

 2.	- This is the rendering (printing) step and the 'info.debrief' custom DITA-OT plugin produces the PDF via the DITA-OT base libraries and a XSL - Formatting Objects Processor (FO Processor)
 	- The "output/debrief/pdf" folder contains the resulting PDF output from this step
-	- I used Apache FOP 2.1 for the FO Processor and DITA-OT 1.8.5
+	- I used Apache FOP 2.1 for the FO Processor

 If you are not already Gung-Ho on Java and all things tech, then try a few short online courses: